 Although many associate Stanford University with the science and technology of Silicon Valley, the strong influence of the arts and humanities on campus dates back to the university's founding.
 Most recently, the opening of the Anderson Collection, McMurtry Building, and designation of the new Arts District surrounding the world class Cantor Center for Visual Arts have combined to place Stanford in the top tier of American universities with an emphasis on the visual arts.

 ArtsWest seeks to leverage the excellence found on campus with a special emphasis on the contributions of western-based artists, writers, and cultural leaders who are inspired by the West.
 Through a series of lectures, seminars, symposia, and teaching, ArtsWest will highlight historical contributions and forward-looking trends in the arts benefitting the campus and public at large.
 Programs will alternate between Great Writers of the West and Great Artists of the West.

 The inaugural ArtsWest: Great Writers of the West lecture, Jack London: Apostle of the West, was held on September 19, 2016.
-Join us in San Francisco on Feburary 4, 2017 for a public lecture by Professor Alexander Nemerov entitled, The School: Diane Arbus's Untitled Photographs.
+Full video from the C-SPAN broadcast is available.
+In San Francisco on Feburary 4, 2017, Professor Alexander Nemerov gave a lecture entitled, The School: Diane Arbus's Untitled Photographs.